pfeiferd/genestrip/README.md

 ## How to cite

-A paper on Genestrip including an in-depth evaluation is at the final step before its publication at [BMC Bioinformatics](https://link.springer.com/journal/12859)
+A paper on Genestrip including an in-depth evaluation has been published [at BMC Bioinformatics](https://link.springer.com/article/10.1186/s12859-026-06512-1).

-(the peer reviews have passed).
-A citable preprint is [available here](https://www.researchsquare.com/article/rs-7373421/v1) at Research Square.
+**Citation Info:**
+Pfeifer, D., Graf, M. & Rurik, C. Genestrip: exact and efficient read classification for selected groups of organisms.
+BMC Bioinformatics 27, 134 (2026). https://doi.org/10.1186/s12859-026-06512-1

 ## Building and installing